acmpesuecc/Bustle-Slot-Booking/README.md

 # Bustle-Slot-Booking

-Bustle is a slot booking system that was developed as part of the Sem-I project by Saahith1204, inirah02 and Typeaway14.
+Bustle is a slot booking system.
 What makes it extra fun?
 Bustle has games built in which can help you earn point and get discount vouchers for your future purchases B)

 ## Get Started
 Wanna use Bustle for yourself?